mavlink/mavlink-devguide/en/README.md

 ## Supported Languages {#supported_languages}

-The MAVLink project includes the [mavgen](getting_started/generate_source.md#mavgen) generator tool that can be used to create MAVLink APIs/libraries for a number of programming languages (these are supported by the project).
+The MAVLink project includes the [mavgen](getting_started/generate_source.md#mavgen) GUI tool that can be used to create MAVLink APIs/libraries for a number of programming languages.
 Additional generators have been provided by other projects.

 > **Note** The MAVLink project has not validated and does not provide technical support for generators other than *mavgen*.